mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 #### Why it matters: the web is evolving

 Phoenix Channels target the Web beyond the browser.
-The web is evolving to include *connected devices*, one of which is a browser.
+The web is evolving to include *connected devices* (phones, watches, smart toasters) – one of which is a browser.
 We need a framework that can evolve with changing and new protocols alike.
 That's why Channels are transport agnostic, with native channel clients available on iOS, Android, and Windows platforms.
+You can see this in action with a [Phoenix chat app running natively on a browser, iPhone, and Apple Watch](https://vimeo.com/136679715).

 #### Why it matters: fast performance, with less dependencies